MrHsiehVCS/unit3-pp/README.md

 go <direction> - move in a particular direction
 Other words might exist based on context!
 ---------
-What do you do you? (type 'help' for a list of options)
+What do you do? (type 'help' for a list of options)
 > look
 You see the green scenery passing by.
-You see a man sitting near you. etc. etc.
+You see a man sitting near you.
+...
+... etc
 ```